 Relying parties must follow the procedures described in section 1.3.4 before they rely on any certificate.
 They should load the Certificate Revocation Lists of all the Subordinate CA Certificates that chain to a trust anchor.
 The Revocation lists are always published in the Repository and are publicly available.
 A Certificate Revocation List shall include the status of a certificate at least until its expiration.
-Alternately, Relying Parties must check the revocation status of all Certificates (including the status of Subordinate CA Certificates) via OCSP.
+If OCSP URL is available via the authorityInformationAccess extension, and the OCSP responder is available within the operational limits described in section 4.10.1, Relying Parties must check the revocation status of all Certificates (including the status of Subordinate CA Certificates) via OCSP.